-- 7. Select Make all output files ready for viewing if: - you are doing quality control using the Automation Engine Viewer,
+7. Select Make all output files ready for viewing if you are doing quality control using the Automation Engine Viewer and:

-• you want to be able to open your output files in the Automation Engine Viewer without needing to use a Prepare for Viewer task.

-If you don't use this option, you can still use a Prepare for Viewer task later to be able to view your output files in the Automation Engine Viewer.
+You are generating TIFF or LEN files.
+Use this option to be able to open your output files in the Automation Engine Viewer without needing to use a Prepare for Viewer task.
+If you don't use this option, you can still use a Prepare for Viewer task later to be able to view your output files in the Automation Engine Viewer .
 However, this will take more time than already preparing the files for viewing in your Imaging Engine task.
+You are generating LENX files.
+You need to use this option to be able to view LENX files in the Automation Engine Viewer , as LENX files are not supported by the Prepare for Viewer task.